 How to Calculate Real Estate Seller Proration

-• Identify the Expenses to be Prorated: Common prorated expenses include property taxes, homeowners association (HOA) fees, and utility bills.
-Determine which of these apply to your property sale.
+Identify the Expenses to be Prorated: Find out the expenses the real estate seller is expected to pay, which include property taxes, homeowners association fees, and utility bills.
+Decipher the ones that are applicable for the property sale.

 Examples